A recent survey conducted by Information Technology Intelligence Consulting

 .
-If organizations lack the necessary people, processes, and tools, then the average cost of one hour of downtime will most certainly continue to increase in the years to come.
-Let’s not forget about the immediate and long-lasting ramifications of downtime, either.
+If organizations lack the necessary people, processes, and tools, the average cost of one hour of down time will most certainly continue to increase in the upcoming years.
+Let’s not forget about the immediate and long-lasting ramifications of down time, either.
 Downtime may cause a variety of problems, including:

-- Brand Reputation Damage: Even a system shutdown that lasts only a few minutes may cause customers to lose faith in a company.
+- Brand Reputation Damage: Even a system shut down that lasts only a few minutes may cause customers to lose faith in a company.